What Happened to Skip-It? The Ankle Toy That Owned the 90s

 Can you still buy the original Skip-It?

-You can still find vintage originals on resale sites, and generic ankle-skip toys still appear from time to time.
-But the original branded Skip-It is mostly a nostalgia item now.
+Vintage originals still show up on resale sites, and generic ankle-skip toys appear from time to time.
+The original branded Skip-It is mostly a nostalgia item now.

 Why did Skip-It stop being popular?